Beaver County’s Pathway to Freedom

 1229 7th Avenue

-This home was built by Lydia Irish in 1855.
-She was a leader in the abolitionist movement.
-A conductor on the Underground Railroad and an early advocate of women’s rights.
-In 1863 the home was purchased by industrialist William P. Townsend and enlarged into its Italianate style.
-It is now the home of the New Brighton Historical Society.
+This Italianate-style home was built by Lydia Irish in 1855.
+She was a vocal leader in the abolitionist movement, a conductor on the Underground Railroad and an early advocate of women’s rights.
+She was a past president of the New Brighton Women’s Benevolent Society, a group that helped all people in need.
+In 1863 the home was purchased by industrialist William P. Townsend.
+He enlarged it by adding an art gallery and additional rooms creating today’s footprint.
+Today, it is being restored to become the home of the New Brighton Historical Society.

 8. William Penn Townsend House